NaveenGill124/Problems/STACK & QUEUE/Basic_calulator.md

 ---

-### ✅ 1.
-Manual Expression Parsing

-- first I splits the given string with a function
+- First, I created a function called `into_splits` to manually break the input string into a list of tokens.
+  - I faced challenges in properly handling **multi-digit numbers** and ignoring spaces.
+  - To solve this, I used a temporary variable `num` to keep building the number character by character until a symbol or parenthesis was found, then added it to `splits`.

-  - with proper spliting I created another main function in that my cahllenges comes like how to split it properly then in mainn function,
+- After splitting, I created a main `calculate` function to evaluate the tokens.

----

-### ✅ 2.
-Stack-Based Evaluation
-Parentheses introduce **nested scopes**, so I learned to use a **stack** to:
+  - Here, I learned how to use a **stack** to keep track of previous `res` and `sign` values when I encounter an opening parenthesis `(`.

-- Save the current result and sign when entering a parenthesis `(`
-- Restore and combine results when exiting a parenthesis `)`

-This mimics how we solve expressions on paper and is a common technique used in compilers and interpreters.

----

-### ✅ 3.
-Sign Management
-Instead of evaluating every expression immediately, I learned to keep track of the **current sign** (`+` as `+1`, `-` as `-1`) and apply it when the next number comes.
-This simplified the logic and made it easier to handle **deeply nested expressions**.

----

-### ✅ 4.
-Edge Case Awareness
-This problem made me more attentive to subtle edge cases like:

-- Leading, trailing, or multiple spaces
-- Nested parentheses
-- Multi-digit numbers
+  - When I find a closing parenthesis `)`, I **pop the last sign and result** from the stack and combine it with the current `res`.

+- I used the `sign` variable to manage whether the current number should be added or subtracted.
-- When to apply the sign vs. when to push/pop from the stack
+  - This made it easy to apply the sign just when a number is found, keeping the logic clean.

----

-### ✅ 5.
-Clean Code and Separation of Concerns
-I structured my solution with **clear separation of responsibilities**:

-- A `tokenize()` function to handle input parsing
-- An `evaluate()` function to process the expression logic

-This made my code more **modular, readable, and reusable** — a valuable practice in real-world development.

----
+- Overall, separating the logic into `into_splits` and `calculate` helped me write modular and understandable code.
+  - It also made debugging easier since I could test tokenization and evaluation independently.